infonl/solr-app-magnolia-module/README.md

 Issue tracking
 --------------

-TODO: link to project on Forge once available
+TODO: link to project on Magnolia Forge once available

 Please report any bugs, improvements or feature requests at the [Magnolia JIRA project for this Magnolia Forge module](https://jira.magnolia-cms.com/browse/TODO).